Martymoose98/2BHook/README.md

 # To-Do:

- [OPTIONAL] Make an official injector/launcher
+Make an official injector/launcher [DONE]

 Add more features of course

-Add a config for custom hotkeys
+Add a config for custom hotkeys [DONE]

 Add teleport (to waypoint, poi, or objective and forward)